 Dining Room Colour Combination: Turquoise and Orange Dining Room

 Some of the most unique dining room colour schemes are found in the world’s luxurious hotel restaurants.
 The burnt orange and turquoise contrast in the Langham Ningbo’s Ming Court proves that contrasting colour palettes can be elegant, the fireplace’s patinated metallic finish standing in contrast to the delicate turquoise hand-painted wallpaper.
 Monochrome chairs inspired by the ancient klismos prevents the look from becoming too lively, thus maintaining its refined atmosphere.

 Dining Room Colour Combination: Grey and Pink Dining Room

-Again, the Langham displays its dining room prowess in the form of the pearl blush and grey-white colour palette of its Sydney hotel’s Bistro Remy.
+Again, the Langham displays its prowess in the form of the pearl blush and grey-white dining room colour scheme at its Sydney hotel’s Bistro Remy.
 Both on-trend and brilliantly enduring, the unexpected pink addition is nothing short of masterful.
 The bistro’s designers understood the importance of creating a fresh design (particularly true for hotels which are renovated, on average, every five years) but using unconventional accent colours in areas that can be changed easily over time – the chairs can be switched out or reupholstered when needed.
 Using a warm wood table topped with a clean white stone provides a stylish compromise – it adds warmth to the grey-hued space and remains in keeping with the room’s overall style.

 Image Credit: Spinocchia Freund